apache/qpid-jms/qpid-jms-docs/Configuration.md

 ## Logging

-The client makes use of the SLF4J API, allowing users to select a particular logging implementation based on their needs by supplying a SLF4J 'Binding', such as *slf4j-log4j*.
+The client makes use of the SLF4J API, allowing users to select a particular logging implementation based on their needs by supplying a SLF4J 'binding', such as *slf4j-log4j* in order to use Log4J.
 More details on SLF4J are available from http://www.slf4j.org/.

 The client uses Logger names residing within the *org.apache.qpid.jms* heirarchy, which you can use to configure a logging implementation based on your needs.

 When debugging some issues, it may sometimes be useful to enable additional protocol trace logging from the Qpid Proton AMQP 1.0 library.
 There are two options to achieve this:
-+ Set the environment variable (not Java system property) *PN_TRACE_FRM* to true, which will cause Proton to emit frame logging to stdout.
++ Set the environment variable (not Java system property) *PN_TRACE_FRM* to *true*, which will cause Proton to emit frame logging to stdout.
-+ Add the option amqp.traceFrames=true to your connection URI to have the client add a protocol tracer to Proton, and configure the *org.apache.qpid.jms.provider.amqp.FRAMES* Logger to *TRACE* level to include the output in your logs.
++ Add the option *amqp.traceFrames=true* to your connection URI to have the client add a protocol tracer to Proton, and configure the *org.apache.qpid.jms.provider.amqp.FRAMES* Logger to *TRACE* level to include the output in your logs.